joolstorrentecalo/gitlab-foss/doc/user/profile/account/two_factor_authentication.md

 You need a username and access token for FortiAuthenticator.
 The `access_token` shown below is the FortAuthenticator access key.
 To get the token, see the REST API Solution Guide at [Fortinet Document Library](https://docs.fortinet.com/document/fortiauthenticator/6.2.0/rest-api-solution-guide/158294/the-fortiauthenticator-api).
-Tested with FortAuthenticator version 6.2.0.
+GitLab 13.5 has been tested with FortAuthenticator version 6.2.0.

 Configure FortiAuthenticator in GitLab.
 On your GitLab server: